Skip to content

 1. Create an empty runtime directory (or clear it if it already exists).

-2. Download the latest .win64-portable.zip file from the LibreWolf releases.
+2. Download the latest -windows-x86_64-portable.zip file from the LibreWolf releases.

 3. Extract file and copy content of librewolf-VERSION\LibreWolf to the runtime directory.